-Mary Rose Alexander serves as the global Chair of the Environmental Litigation Practice.
+Mary Rose Alexander serves as the global Chair of Latham & Watkins' Environmental Litigation Practice.
 She served for 6 years as the Vice Chair of both the Litigation & Trial Department and the Environmental, Land & Resources Department.
 Ms. Alexander has broad experience in complex commercial litigation, insurance, and environmental law.
 In particular, Ms. Alexander has tried matters concerning toxic torts, environmental matters, major industrial accidents, product liability/consumer fraud, insurance coverage, and other complex commercial matters.

 Ms. Alexander’s toxic torts and environmental litigation practice includes multi-plaintiff defense in numerous federal and state courts involving alleged exposure to chemicals, including polychlorinated biphenyls (PCB), lead, metals, and solvents.
 Her practice includes defending clients in the most hostile jurisdictions through all aspects of the case including motion practice, case management, expert discovery, and trial.
 She has also represented clients in various high-stakes environmental matters in federal and state courts.

 Ms. Alexander’s insurance recovery practice includes litigation and alternative dispute resolution of a wide variety of coverages and claims, including product liability, first-party property damage, business interruption, and environmental contamination.
 These lawsuits involve multiple claims in multiple forums against multiple parties.